binayjy8/METHOD-AR/README.md

-# METHOD-AR by binay bhu
+# METHOD-AR by binay bhus